Serving All of British Columbia

 • Fifth, there was no evidence the plaintiff’s current prescription drugs were ineffective at managing his pain.

 However, the judge did not award the plaintiff the full $91,000 that he requested.
-Justice Jardi noted the plaintiff did not present any evidence regarding the actual costs of obtaining the recommended medical cannabis products through a qualified Health Canada supplier.
+Justice Dardi noted the plaintiff did not present any evidence regarding the actual costs of obtaining the recommended medical cannabis products through a qualified Health Canada supplier.
 Nor did the plaintiff’s psychiatrist state exactly how long the plaintiff should continue to use medical cannabis.
 Ultimately, the Court decided an award of $12,000 for medical cannabis was appropriate under the circumstances.

 It should be noted that medical cannabis was not the only category of damages claimed.
 Altogether, the judge awarded the plaintiff approximately $154,000 in damages.
 The majority of this award addressed the plaintiff’s non-pecuniary damages, i.e. pain and suffering.
+(Please note that past results are not a guarantee of future success.
+Each case is decided on its own merits.)

 Get Advice from the Preszler Injury Lawyers Following a B.C.
 Lower Mainland Car Accident